By Chere Di Boscio

-The show focuses on new methods of manufacturing and how they are revolutionising the role of the consumer –something Catherine knows more about than almost anyone else.
+The show focuses on new methods of clothing manufacturing and how they are revolutionising the role of the consumer – themes Catherine knows more about than almost anyone else.

 “Advances in technology have allowed me to utilise my expertise as a pattern cutter to approach current complications surrounding garment sizing and manufacturing restrictions.
-3D technology can sustainably solve sizing issues and cut down on wastage while better supporting consumer demand,” she says.
+3D technology can sustainably solve sizing issues and cut down on wastage, while better supporting consumer demand,” she says.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!